izzymsft/Kafka-Real-Time-Analytics-Demo/Resources/Data Pipeline/README.md

 # Data Pipeline Workflow
-This workflow is to create a simple data pipeline from Azure SQL Virtual Machine to KSQLDB.
-Here are the steps required to build out this workflow
+This workflow is to create a simple data pipeline from Azure SQL Server Virtual Machine to Confluent KSQLDB.
+Here are the steps required to build out this workflow.
+This simple workflow is to help you learn how to setup the Confluent platform in Azure and consume data thru a real-time data pipeline.

 ## Setup Source Environment for Database
 1. Create a SQL Server Virtual Machine (>=SQL 2017)